 There are some super-star adaptogens and special herbs that can be helpful for improving your focus, performance, and stamina.
 In fact, they’ve been used for thousands of years to help the body stay balanced and resilient to stress.
 If you’re looking for an extra boost, have normal fatigue levels, and have been cleared by a doctor, these could be the natural energy solution you’re looking for.

 According to Parsley Health Los Angeles physician Svetlana Stivi, MD , some fatigue during the day and the evening is normal.
-“A certain amount of natural fatigue is needed to regulate our wake and sleep cycle.
+“A certain amount of natural fatigue is needed to regulate our sleep and wake cycle.
 When fatigue becomes a disabling part of life and prevents them from taking on the day and doing their normal tasks, then they should see a doctor,” Dr. Stivi says.
 She also adds that if a patient comes to her with a noticeable change in energy levels, and reports that no matter how much they sleep , they still feel tired all the time, then that often prompts her to dig deeper into what might be underlying unrelenting fatigue.